Oshkibimaadiziig- The New People

 Artists and public figures are increasingly being asked to provide clarity about our backgrounds; to prove our identities to the community.
 This appeal for integrity is absolutely vital in our fight to return sovereignty, power and respect to Indigenous peoples, and I am continually learning how to do that as a person who is "mostly settler".
 However, I have to remind myself that many identity policing tactics are inherently colonial and not a part of Indigenous kinship structures.
 Blood-quantum is something that has been held over my head since I was a child- the long arm of the assimilation machine finding me generations down the line, creeping in to quietly extinguish any Indigenous blood-memory I may have, and ultimately privileging my "white blood" over my "red blood".
 I refuse to feed this erasure and I will continue to celebrate and learn from Helène, Madeleine, the Marguerites, and all my honoured relations.

 Today, I identify proudly as a woman with Métis heritage.
-As a theatre-maker and story-teller, active service to my community and consenting to learn in public are both paramount on my path towards reconnecting with my relations.
-I hope one day to make my grandmothers proud as a strong member of the sacred Seven Fires Oshkibimaadiziig- The New People.
+As a theatre-maker and story-teller, active service to my community and consenting to learn in public are both paramount on my path towards reconnecting with my relations and with the sacred land.

 While I may sometimes welcome further conversations about my cultural identity, I respectfully reserve the right to share that knowledge.
 Chi miigwetch & maarsi.